Communist Party of Turkey (Workers Voice)

+In 1982, the Party, along with the Kurdistan Workers Party and other left parties established the Unified Resistance Front Against Fascism (Faşizme Karşı Birleşik Direniş Cephesi).

 In the 1980s and 1990s it had strong links with the group around John Chamberlain (who uses the pen-name of "Jack Conrad") and his supporters who publish the Weekly Worker in Britain.
 Some members of Chamberlain's group went so far as to join the TKP.